 The following are samples of phishing emails received by BGSU account holders.
-These messages have been reviewed by the ITS Security Team and determined to be fraudulent.
+These messages have been reviewed by the Information Security Office and determined to be fraudulent.
 If you receive a message similar to the ones displayed below, do not respond by providing information, clicking on any provided link or by calling any provided phone number.
 It is recommended that you delete the message.

 Phishing Email Scams

 Attackers often send a large number of messages at once.
 They may have your email address but often do not have your name.
 Be suspicious of any messages you receive with a generic greeting such as “Dear Customer” or “Attention Account Holder”.

 Any legitimate organization will proofread emails prior to sending.
 Although a professional looking document with no grammar or spelling mistakes may still be a scam, any email from a professional company with multiple grammar and spelling errors is not legitimate.

 Example: An email claiming to be from Capital One bank is a scam if it is full of grammar and spelling mistakes.